 Computer Use Policy - This policy defines the acceptable use of the Universities computing facilities and services.
 It is your responsibility to read and comply with the Computer Use Policy »

-Your Network Services ID (NSID) username and password are your IT identity and your key to U of S services and resources (e.g. PAWS, WebCT, wireless network, e-mail account, etc.).
-Your NSID is used to access all the services listed in the Explore section of this guide.
+Your personal Network Services ID (NSID) username and password are your IT identity and your key to U of S services and resources (e.g. PAWS portal, Blackboard, wireless network, e-mail account, pay stubs, etc.).
 Your NSID username comes in the form of three letters followed by three numbers (e.g. abc123).
 More on NSID »

 Once you have your NSID, MITS allows you to manage several aspects of your ICT-managed services.
 You can change your NSID password, set secret questions to reset your password if you forget it and manage various settings for your e-mail.
 You can also view the disk quota usage for your e-mail and file storage (cabinet).
 More on MITS »

 Research staff have access to a variety of training options such as free on-line courses, instructor-led courses, on-line tutorials and some fee-for-service courses through ICT Training Services.
-You can learn how to use a variety of software applications, as well as collaborative mechanisms and how to navigate grant application websites.
+You can learn how to use a variety of software applications, as well as tools to use to collaborate with others.
 More on Training »